Tobias Lewenstein

 Tobias Tuvia Lewenstein (טוביה לבנשטיין; 1863–1952) was Chief Rabbi of Jewish communities in the Netherlands, Denmark, and Switzerland in the late 19th and early 20th centuries.

+Early life and education

 He was born in Paramaribo, Surinam, to Mozes Judah Lewenstein (1829–1864) and Francisca Fransje Fradche Koetser (b.
 1839).
 His father was chief rabbi of Paramaribo.
-After his father's death in 1864, Lewenstein's family returned to Leiden in The Netherlands to live with his mother's sister and uncle.
+After his father's death in 1864, Lewenstein's family returned to Leiden in the Netherlands to live with his mother's sister and uncle.
 The family later moved to Amsterdam where Lewenstein began his rabbinical studies at the Nederlands Israëlietisch Seminarium before studying at the Hildesheimer Rabbinical Seminary in Berlin and then earning his doctorate at the University of Halle in Germany.

+Career

 In 1895, he returned to the Netherlands to serve as chief rabbi in Leeuwarden and then, in 1899, he became chief rabbi in The Hague.